BS/MD Programs: 2024 List & How to Get In

 Is a BS/MD worth it?
 In theory, a BS/MD is very worth it, but only if you have the particular qualities required to excel in an accelerated program.

-Read through our checklist and ask yourself honestly, “Does this sound like me?”
-If it does, a BS/MD program might be your perfect path:
+Read through our checklist below and ask yourself honestly, “Does this sound like me?”
+If it does, a BS/MD program might be your perfect path.

-While BS/MD programs offer a unique path for students set on a future medical career, they come with their own set of advantages and drawbacks.
+While BS/MD programs offer a unique path for students set on a future medical career, they come with their own set of pros and cons.

 Pros